Kenneth Gentry: Revelation commentary

-According to his research updates, Gentry sees strong similarities between Revelation and the Epistle to the Hebrews.
+Gentry sees strong similarities between Revelation and the Epistle to the Hebrews.
 Both works seek to demonstrate Christianity's superiority to Judaism by showing New Covenant Christianity fulfilling Old Covenant Judaism (Heb.
 8:13; Rev. 2:9; 3:9; 11:1-2).
 He notes that both documents even end up pointing the reader to the New Jerusalem from heaven (Heb.12:22; Rev. 21:2), which represents Christianity.
 He also draws parallels in thought between the Gospel of Matthew and Revelation.
 He sees evidence for this in Matthew's strong imagery regarding old covenant Judaism's demise in the rise of Christianity (Matt.
 8:10-12; 21:33-46; 22:1-13; 23:29-38).